Sofía Patterson-Guitterrez – Flute

 Raj Bhaumik – Clarinet

-Raj was a member of NYOGB for 5 years, including one as principal and with a feature on BBC Radio 3’s “In Tune.”
-He has won awards from Glasgow Music Festival and the Clarinet and Saxophone Society of Great Britain, and recently at the Academy won first in the Buffet Crampon Clarinet Prize and second in the Nancy Nuttal Early Music Prize.
+Raj was a member of NYOGB for 5 years, which included one as principal, and a feature on BBC Radio 3’s “In Tune.”
+Other notable solo achievements include a broadcast on BBC Radio Scotland’s “Classics Unwrapped,” and duo recitals at St Cyprian’s Lenzie, Southwark Cathedral and the Tetbury Goods Shed.
+Concerto performances have included Bernstein’s “Prelude, Fugue and Riffs” at the Royal Academy of Music with Jeroen Berwaerts; Finzi’s Clarinet Concerto with the Junior Royal Conservatoire of Scotland Symphony Orchestra, and a tour of Scott McAllister’s “Black Dog” with Edinburgh Youth Orchestra.
+Raj has won awards from Glasgow Music Festival and the Clarinet and Saxophone Society of Great Britain, and recently at the Academy won first in the Buffet Crampon Clarinet Prize and second in the Nancy Nuttal Early Music Prize.
 Raj is the clarinet teacher at the Youth Music Centre in North London.

 Chloe Harrison – French Horn